dashbitco/broadway/guides/examples/Amazon SQS.md

         IO.inspect(list, label: "Got batch from SQS")
         messages
       end
     end

 We are not doing anything fancy here, but it should be enough for our purpose.
 First we update the message's data individually inside `handle_message/3` and then we print each batch inside `handle_batch/4`.

+For more information, see `c:Broadway.handle_message/3` and `c:Broadway.handle_batch/4`.

+## Run the Broadway pipeline

+To run your `Broadway` pipeline, you just need to add as a child in a supervision tree.
+Most applications have a supervision tree defined at `lib/my_app/application.ex`.
+You can add Broadway as a child to a supervisor as follows:

+    children = [
+      {MyBroadway, []}
+    ]

+    Supervisor.start_link(children, strategy: :one_for_one)

+Now the Broadway pipeline should be started when your application starts.
+Also, if your Broadway has any dependency (for example, it needs to talk to the database), make sure that Broadway is listed *after* its dependencies in the supervision tree.

 ## Tuning the configuration